Zaubeerer/zaubeerer.github.io/content/Tools/agile-project-management.md

-title: Agile Project Management using GitLab or GitHub - A comparison
+title: Agile project management using GitLab or GitHub - A comparison
-date: 21th April 2020
+date: 10th May 2020
 author: Robin Beer
 summary: In this article, I will discuss the advantages and disadvantages of using GitLab or GitHub for project management with agile methods.
 status: draft

+You are wondering whether to use GitHub or GitLab?
+Or you are using already one of the two and wonder whether the other has the same functionality and how to realize it?

+Luckily, GitLab invited programmers to write about differences between GitLab and GitHub.
+Articles such as []() compare x, y, z.
+But when it comes to agile project management I haven't found any good comparison yet.

+Having written on how to use GitLab boards and GitHub project boards to organize issues in an agile way using KanBan or Scrum, I will use those articles as a base to compare GitLab and GitHub in view of project management.

+So let's dive into it.

 https://about.gitlab.com/blog/2020/04/14/github-free-for-teams/